dotnet/csharplang/proposals/null-coalescing-assignment.md

 Simplifies a common coding pattern where a variable is assigned a value if it is null.

+As part of this proposal, we will also loosen the type requirements on `??` to allow variables typed with the unconstrained type parameter to be used on the left-hand side.

 ## Motivation
 [motivation]: #motivation